ionTea/kattis_submit/README.md

 There can arise problems when installing lxml under OSX, see issue#4.

-To use this script you need to download a kattisrc config file which can be found at: https://kth.kattis.com/help/submit It can be placed in your user folder or the folder where the script resides.
+To use this script you need to download a kattisrc config file which can be found at https://kth.kattis.com/download/kattisrc.
+It can be placed in your user folder or the folder where the script resides.

 I recommend creating an alias for your shell by modifying your .zshrc/.bashrc file, just add something like